Update on coronavirus – BUas’ perspective

 - How can I familiarise myself at the moment?
 Does BUas offer any online study orientation activities?

 - I am an international applicant and have been conditionally admitted.
-What if I cannot submit my final diploma or English test documents before the deadline?
+What if I cannot register for a required English test due to Covid-19?

 English language tests